input-output-hk/haskell.nix/docs/tutorials/materialization.md

 in hlint.components.exes.hlint
 ```

-Just adding the hash might help reuse of the cached nix, but nix will
+Just adding the hash might help reuse of the cached Nix expressions, but Nix
-still calculate all the dependencies (which can add seconds to
+will still calculate all the dependencies (which can add seconds to `nix-build`
-`nix-build` and `nix-shell` commands when no other work is needed)
+and `nix-shell` commands when no other work is needed) and users who do not yet
-and users who do not yet have the dependencies in their store will have
+have the dependencies in their store will have to wait while they are built or
-to wait while they are built or downloaded.
+downloaded.

-Running nix build again gives us a hint on what we can do next:
+Running `nix-build` again gives us a hint on what we can do next:

 ```
 $ nix-build hlint.nix